augmentedfabricationlab/afab_course/05_robotic_fabrication_basics/README.md

 # Module 2

-The next two weeks of the COMPAS ITA course are focused on robotic assembly using `COMPAS FAB`:
+In this **Robotic Fabrication Basics** sessions, you will learn about the basics of compas_fab.

 ## Installation

-We will use the `ita19` environment and update it as follows:
+We will use the `afab19` environment and update it as follows:

-    (base)  conda activate ita19
+    (base)  conda activate afab19
-    (ita19) conda update compas compas_fab --yes
+    (afab19) conda update compas compas_fab --yes
-    (ita19) python -m compas_fab.rhino.install -v 6.0
+    (afab19) python -m compas_fab.rhino.install -v 6.0

 ## Verify installation

-    (ita19) python
+    (afab19) python
     >>> import compas_fab
     >>> compas_fab.__version__
     '0.10.0'